 Conditional Core Damage Probability (CCDP) - the likelihood that the fire-induced damage to plant components/electrical cables leads to core damage (post-fire SSD efforts fail to achieve safe and stable hot shutdown conditions).

 In addition to these four fire PRA quantification factors, the SDP also includes the duration factor (DF) associated with a finding, and, if applicable, an FIF adjustment factor (AF).
 The value of the DF established in Step 2.1.1 is used in all Phase 2 quantification steps.
 If the finding category assigned in Step 1.2 is Fire Prevention and Administrative Controls, an increase of the FIF by up to a factor of 10 may be applicable to hot work and transient combustible fires.
-Guidance for determining the applicable is provided in Steps 2.4.2 and 2.4.3.
+Guidance for determining the applicable AF is provided in Steps 2.4.2 and 2.4.3.

-The procedure for a Phase 2 analysis is documented in Appendix F. Phase 2 analysis involves seven steps, each involving specific analysis sub-steps.
-The steps are summarized as follows:
+The procedure for a Phase 2 analysis is documented in IMC 0609 Appendix F. The Phase 2 analysis involves seven steps, each involving specific analysis sub-steps.
+The steps and sub-steps are summarized as follows:

 Step 2.1 – Bounding Risk Quantification: